cmur13/Database-Data-Analysis-Projects/BigDataAnalytics/README.md

 - Jupyter Notebook / Google Colab

 ### 📄 Pandas III (elections.csv)
-**Objective:** Apply advanced data manipulation techniques in pandas, focusing on grouping, pivoting, and joining datasets.

 **Description:**
 This assignment delves into advanced pandas functionalities using the elections.csv and SSA baby names datasets.
 It emphasizes:
 - GroupBy Operations: Aggregating data based on specific criteria to derive meaningful insights.